OSC/ood-documentation/source/app-development/tutorials-interactive-apps/k8s-like-hpc-jupyter.rst

 work with both SLURM and Kubernetes.
 The ``command`` will be run from the user's home directory and will cover mount requirements in :ref:`mount requirements <kubernetes-mount-requirements>`.

+One important aspect of the ``command`` is that the job script executed is built using the standard ``before.sh``, ``script.sh`` and ``after.sh`` that one would normally use to build the job script for interactive apps running on HPC resources.
+The way this pod is being setup, the same job script that runs on SLURM would also be used to launch the container in Kubernetes.

 Next you can specify additional environment variables in ``env``.

 .. code-block:: yaml